-The Couplehood Experience of Eritrean Women Asylum Seekers Living in Israel
+Experiences of Couplehood Among Eritrean Women Seeking Asylum in Israel

-In the last decade there has been a widespread displacement of citizens from their home countries and as of 2021, there are approximately 4.1 million asylum seekers worldwide, individuals seeking protection in a country other than their country of citizenship on racial, religious, social, or political grounds.
-Apart from them, there are 20.7 million people who were granted refugee status, providing protection and various social rights under the UN Convention on the Status of Refugees (Figures at a Glance, 2021; Harel, 2015).
-The vast dimensions of the phenomenon lead to broad effects on individual and social levels, and is therefore central in research of immigration as well as the social and political discourse in Israel.
+The past decade has witnessed the widespread displacement of citizens from their home countries.
+As of 2021, there were approximately 4.1.million people worldwide seeking asylum from persecution in their home countries on racial, religious, social, or political grounds.
+Additionally, there are currently 20.7 million people who have been granted refugee status, which provides protection and various social rights under the UN Convention on the Status of Refugees (Figures at a Glance, 2021; Harel, 2015).
+This widespread phenomenon of vast proportions has had far-reaching effects on both the individual and the social levels.
+Therefore it has become a central issue in immigration research, as well as in social and political discourse throughout the world.

-The present study addresses the largest asylum seeker population in Israel and examined the couplehood experience of women seeking asylum from Eritrea living in Israel.
-These women fled their homeland under various circumstances and often experienced traumatic events, whether in their country of origin, during their migration journey or upon arrival in the receiving country (Ghebrezghiabher & Motzafi-Haller, 2015).
-Their lives in Israel include many stress factors, including economic hardship and lack of institutional or community support (Kritzman-Amir, 2015; Shamir & Mundlak, 2013).
-The existing knowledge about women from this community indicates a higher incidence of traumatic events in or outside the country of origin (Abraham et.
-Al., 2021).
-In addition, they constitute a minority within the Eritrean community living in Israel (approximately 13% of the population of 21,455 people), a situation that may constitute an additional risk factor (Foreign Data in Israel, 2021; Zabar and Shir, 2019).
+With Eritreans representing the largest asylum-seeking population in Israel, this study addresses the issue of couplehood among Eritrean women asylum seekers in Israel.
+Various circumstances impelled these women to flee their homeland and many of them experienced traumatic events in their country of origin, during their migration journey, and/or upon arrival in the host country (Ghebrezghiabher & Motzafi-Haller, 2015).
+Current information on women from this community indicates a high incidence of traumatic events within or outside their country of origin (Abraham et al., 2021).
+In Israel, they face multiple stress-inducing circumstances, including economic hardship and lack of institutional or community support (Kritzman-Amir, 2015; Shamir & Mundlak, 2013).
+Furthermore, women comprise only approximately 13% of Israel’s 21,455-strong Eritrean community, their minority status possibly posing an additional risk factor (Foreign Data in Israel, 2021; Zabar & Shir, 2019).

-The literature identifies couplehood as a significant influencer in a person's life due to its potential to function as a stress factor or a source of resilience (Nuttman-Shwartz et.
-Al., 2011; Nelson-Goff et al., 2020).
-However, despite its key role, most studies dealing with refugees in Israel focus on legal and mental health aspects (Chan et.
-Al., 2016; Yuval et.
-Al., 2017; Youngmann, 2021) while only a few refer to couplehood (Nakash et.
-Al., 2016; Birger & Peled, 2017).
-The quantitative research of Nakash and colleagues (Nakash et al., 2016) examined postpartum depression among women seeking asylum from Eritrea and found association between the quality of couplehood to a secure attachment between mothers and their infants.
-Birger & Peled's qualitative study (Birger & Peled, 2017) addressed the perceptions of Eritrean men regarding sexuality and marriage.
-The study pointed to the effects of the context of their life in Israel and especially their lack of status, their encounter with a different culture and the number of men versus women in the community, on men's perceptions of these issues.
+The literature identifies couplehood as a significant influence on a person’s life, primarily due to its potential to function as a source of stress or of resilience (Nelson-Goff et al., 2020; Nuttman-Shwartz et al., 2011).
+However most studies dealing with refugees in Israel focus on legal and mental health issues (Chan et al., 2016; Youngmann, 2021; Yuval et al., 2017), and few refer to couplehood, despite its important role (Birger & Peled, 2017; Nakash et al., 2016).
+A quantitative study by Nakash et al. (2016) examined postpartum depression among female Eritrean asylum seekers in Israel, and found a correlation between the quality of the mother’s experiences of couplehood and the formation of a secure mother-infant bond.
+A qualitative study by Birger and Peled (2017) found that Eritrean men’s perceptions of sexuality and marriage are influenced by the context of their life in Israel, especially their lack of status, their encounter with a foreign culture, and the disproportionate number of men versus women in the community.

-In light of this, the current study focuses on couplehood experience of women seeking asylum from Eritrea living in Israel.
-The current study focuses on two questions: How is couplehood experienced in the shadow of trauma and migration?
-How does it constitute a stress factor or a source of resilience?
+Given this background, the current study on experiences of couplehood among Eritrean women seeking asylum in Israel focused on two research questions: First, how is couplehood experienced in the shadow of trauma and migration?
+Second, how does couplehood serve as a stress factor or a source of resilience?